 Have at least two to three impressive references on hand who will put in a good word for you.
 Always ask if you can use them as a reference first.
 In most cases, they will give you the green light.
 Inform your references which position you interviewed for and what to expect if the call comes in.
 You tried to advertise yourself during the interview, now it’s time for your references to back that up.
 Make sure you have the right people who can vouch for your abilities and personality.

 Be professional if you receive a rejection.
-Do not burn the bridges behind you.
-Leave a good impression with the company.
+Do not burn the bridge behind you.
+You don’t know what will happen in the future and it is important to leave a good impression with the company.
 Rather than make an employer glad that they did not hire you, show them that you are still a good sport and a great candidate that they missed out on.
 Even if you have been rejected, send a thank you note and continue to stay in touch.
 You do not know where opportunities will come, so keep your options open.
 You might even be considered for a future opening in the company that initially rejected you or receive a recommendation.